-Recycle by taking to a plastic bag collection bin at your local Coles or Woolworths supermarkets.
+Recycle by taking them to a plastic bag collection bin at your local Coles or Woolworths supermarket.

 Some local councils, including Boroondara, Cardinia, Hobsons Bay and Moreland can accept plastic bags in your household recycling bin – check your council website for details.
 A better option is to carry a reusable bag to reduce the use of single-use plastic bags.

 Recyclable when scrunched in a ball larger than a golf ball, which allows the foil to be sorted correctly.
 Aluminium is almost indefinitely recyclable.